Today's admission times: from 11:00 a.m. to 8:00 p.m.

 General information about the U-434

-After the collapse of the Soviet Union in 1991, more than 150 submarines were decommissioned, most of them in 1995.
-The Russian government, in consultation with the secret services, seldom hand over them to museum operations.
+After the collapse of the Soviet Union in 1991, over 150 submarines were decommissioned, most of them in 1995.
+Only very rarely are they handed over to museum operations by the Russian government in consultation with the secret services.

-U-434 (Russian designation B-515) was used for special purposes, secret espionage missions off the east coast of the USA and long patrols in the territorial waters of the Soviet Union.
+As a spy submarine, the U-434 (Russian designation B-515) was used for special purposes, including secret espionage missions off the east coast of the USA and long patrols in the territorial waters of the Soviet Union.

-in service with the Russian Navy.
-After a contract negotiation that was short by Russian standards, it was purchased by the U-Bootmuseum Hamburg GmbH in 2002.
+The U-434 was in service with the Russian Navy for 25 years.
+After contract negotiations which was short by Russian standards, it was purchased by U-Bootmuseum Hamburg GmbH in 2002.
 The U-434 is one of the last Tango-class submarines in the world.
-There were probably 20 of them, 3 of which belonged to a special series, including the U-434.
+Presumably 20 submarines were built, of which 3 submarines belonged to a special series, including the U-434.

 The Cold War

-After the Second World War, the NATO states initially had very weak naval forces in the Baltic Sea area.
-The Soviet Navy could assume that it would be able to quickly fight for free access to the world's oceans from its traditional main base in the Baltic Sea.
-Only after the German rearmament in 1956 did the situation change so that NATO forces, above all the German Federal Navy together with the Danish Navy, would be able to defend the Baltic Sea exits.
-This meant that the Soviet Navy would no longer be able to use submarines and other forces to disrupt NATO reinforcement traffic in the North Atlantic.
+After the Second World War, the NATO states initially had very weak naval forces in the Baltic Sea.
+The Soviet Navy assumed that it could quickly gain free access to the world's oceans from its traditional main base in the Baltic Sea.
+It was only after German rearmament from 1956 that the situation changed: NATO forces, above all the German Federal Navy in cooperation with the Danish Navy, were now able to defend the Baltic Sea exists.
+This meant that the Soviet Navy would no longer be able to disrupt NATO reinforcements in the North Atlantic with submarines and other units.

-Therefore the bases in the North Sea were expanded.
-With Murmansk and a few nearby ports, ice-free bases were available there from which one could advance into the North Atlantic.
-Around the same time, from the end of the 1950s, the Soviet Navy began building its fleet of nuclear submarines.
-These boats, mainly built in Severodvinsk, had to have secure access to the open oceans and were stationed in large numbers with the Northern Fleet.
+With the expansion of the bases in the North Sea, Murmansk and several nearby harbours provided ice-free bases from which the U-boat's could advance into the North Atlantic.
+At around the same time, from the end of the 1950s, the Soviet Navy began building up its nuclear submarine fleet.
+These submarines, which were mainly built in Severodvinsk, required secure access to the open oceans and were stationed in large numbers with the Northern Fleet.

 The Northern Fleet became the most important of the four Soviet fleets.
-The strategic nuclear submarines formed part of the nuclear power of the Soviet Union.
-The nuclear hunting submarines were able to penetrate the Atlantic and attack US carrier groups.
-Their surface forces, above all a large number of cruisers and destroyers, later individual aircraft carriers, on the other hand, mainly served to protect the base region in order to secure the aforementioned forces.
+The strategic nuclear submarines formed part of the Soviet Union's nuclear power.
+The nuclear fighter submarines were capable of penetrating the Atlantic and attacking US carrier groups.
+Their surface forces, in particular the numerous cruisers and destroyers and later also individual aircraft carriers, were primarily used to protect the base region in order to safeguard the aforementioned forces.

-With the amphibious forces, attacks against NATO areas would have been possible, above all in close proximity, i.e. in Northern Norway.
-The transfer of the main power of the Soviet Navy to the North Sea was a great strategic success.
+With the help of the amphibious forces (submarines), attacks on NATO territories, especially in northern Norway, would have been possible.
+The transfer of the main forces of the Soviet Navy to the North Sea was a significant strategic success.

-As a result, NATO was forced to set up strong naval forces to secure its sea routes in order not to be cut off from reinforcements and supplies from North America in the event of war.
-On the other hand, it was very expensive to build and maintain the basis for the largest of all Soviet fleets under extreme weather conditions and at a great distance from one's own industry.
+NATO was forced to establish strong naval forces to secure its sea routes in order not to be cut off from reinforcements and supplies from North America in the event of war.
+On the other hand, building and maintaining the base for the largest Soviet fleet under extreme weather conditions and at a great distance from its own industry was associated with considerable costs.

 Origin U-Boat 434